In this TED talk Dr Nadine Burke Harris explores the effects of childhood adversity on health and wellbeing across a lifetime.

 Wrestling with ambivalence: “we’d rather be sick”

 More intriguing to me is that Harris sees that the medical system is largely ignoring the evidence.
-She suggests that we is it possible to buy accutane online “marginalize the issue because it does apply to us… we’d rather be sick.”
+She suggests that we source link “marginalize the issue because it does apply to us… we’d rather be sick.”
 Strong words indeed.

 I see this ambivalence regularly in my counselling practice… for some I help them explore their ambivalence, others for whatever reason are keen to start to explore, heal and transform.
 I feel fortunate to be besides all of them on their journey.